getodk/docs/docs/docs-syntax-guide.rst

     :dfn:`ODK` is a suite of open source applications that help organizations engaged in enumerator-mediated data collection.

-.. rst:role:: file

-  Marks the name of a file or directory.
-Within the contents, you can use curly braces to indicate a "variable" part.

   .. code-block:: rst

     is installed in :file:`/usr/lib/python2.{x}/site-packages`